 When I tell people that I’m a programmer, I inevitably get one of three responses at some point in the conversation.
 They all center around either working at google or how smart I must be because programming must be complicated.
 However, in this article, I hope to give you some actual insight into what I think about programming and its difficulty.

 Answer: While programming can be frustrating and often described as complex or challenging, it is like any other skill.
 As long as you are willing to put in the time and effort, you can learn, and the results can be gratifying.
-The question you should ask yourself is how hard are you willing to work to achieve your desired results?
+You should ask yourself how hard you are willing to work to achieve your desired results?